 Center for Documentary Studies at Duke University, 1317 West Pettigrew Street, Durham.
-Kreps & Lyndhurst Galleries, Feb.
-3 - July 10 - "Jazz in New York: A Community of Visions, Photographs by Lourdes Delgado".
+Kreps Gallery, Through July 10 - "Jazz in New York: A Community of Visions, Photographs by Lourdes Delgado".
 This exhibit looks at contemporary musicians such as David Sanborn, Christian McBride and others.
 Porch & University Galleries, Through Mar.
-31 -'Sparkle & Twang: An American Musical Odyssey - Photographs by Marty Stuart".
+31 - "Sparkle & Twang: An American Musical Odyssey - Photographs by Marty Stuart".
 Country music icon Marty Stuart has photographed some of the most famous stars in American music, including several of the greatest performers on the country, bluegrass, rockabilly, and Southern gospel scenes.
 In this exhibit Stuart shares his journey in music and the beloved musicians he encountered along the way-this uniquely American collection includes photographs of such legends as Johnny Cash, Patsy Cline, Hank Williams, Tammy Wynette, Dolly Parton, Bill Monroe, Porter Wagoner, and Bob Dylan.
 Hours: Mon.-Thur, 9am-7pm; Fri., 9am-5pm; Sat., 11am-4pm; & Sun., 1-5pm.
-Contact: 919/660-3663 or at (cds. aas.duke.edu).
+Contact: 919/660-3663 or at (cds.aas.duke.edu).

-North Carolina Central University Museum of Art, 1801 Fayetteville Street, Durham.
-Feb.
-6 - Apr.
+North Carolina Central University Museum of Art.
+1801 Favetteville Street, Durham, Through Apr.
 15 - "Richmond Barthé: His Life and Times".
 Barthe (1901-1989) was born in Bay St. Louis, MS. He studied painting at the Art institute of Chicago after being refused admission to a New Orleans academy on the grounds of race.
-Barthé's bust of Booker T. Washington was installed at the Hall of Fame for Great Americans in 1946.
-His other works include portrait busts of Sir John Gielgud, Katherine Connell, Maurice Evans, Rose McClendon, and Gypsy Rose Lee.
+Barthé's bust of Booker T. Washington was installed at the Hall of Fame for Great Americans in 1946. lis other works include portrait busts of Sir Johr Gielgud, Katherine Connell, Maurice Evans, Rose McClendon, and Gypsy Rose Lee.
 This exhibit will take a look back at the artist's career by examining 30 of his most important sculptures.
 Ongoing - Permanent collection focuses on African American art of the 19th & 20th century, including works by Edward Mitchell Bannister, Henry Ossawa Tanner, Romare Bearden, Jacob Lawrence, Elizabeth Catlett, and Norman Lewis.
 As well as more contemporary works by Sam Gilliam, Richard Hunt, William Artis, and Kerry James Marshall.
-Hours: Tue.-Fri., 9am-5pm & Sun., 2-5pm.
-Contact: 919/560-6211
+Hours: Tue.-Fri., 9am-5pm & Sun., 2-5pm, Contact: 919/560-6211.

 Royall Center for the Arts, 120 Morris Street, Durham.
 Allenton Gallery, Through Mar.
-13 - " The Intersection of Painting and Drawing: Works on Paper by Lisa Creed".
+13 - "The Intersection of Painting and Drawing: Works on Paper by Lisa Creed".
 Semans Gallery, Through Mar.
-13 - " Annual Our House Exhibition," featuring works by Durham Arts Council School Faculty, Students and C.A.P.S.
-Feaching Artists.
+13 - "Annual Our House Exhibition," featuring works by Durham Arts Council School Faculty, Students and C.A.P.S.
+Teaching Artists.
+Allenton & Semans Galleries, Mar.
+8 - May 15 - "Beyond the Deadlines: Photographs by Independent Weekly Photographers D.L.
+Anderson and Jeremy M. Lange," with a reception on Mar.
+18, from 5-7pm.
 Hours: Mon.-Sat., 9am-9pm & Sun., 1-6pm.
-Contact: 919/560-2719 or at (www. durhamarts.org).
+Contact: 919/560-2719 or at (www.durhamarts.org).